 Victims of a heroin overdose may experience vomiting as the digestive system degrades and loses its ability to hold down food.
 Vomiting after nodding off can be especially dangerous as the person could choke on their own vomit.

 Blocked opioid receptors cause skeletal muscles to shut down.
 Additionally, the suppressed heart and lung functions that accompany a heroin overdose may deprive the lungs of oxygen.
 As a result, muscles may become limp and unresponsive, compounding the non-responsive effects of the loss of consciousness.
 The victim may experience an all-over feeling of “pins and needles” on their skin.
 This symptom is usually associated with heroin withdrawal.
 If a victim experiences the pins-and-needles effect while heroin is in their system, they need immediate medical attention.
 Heroin overdose also affects muscle response in the eyes.
 Look for “pinpoint pupils,” where the black circles at the center of the eyes will shrink to abnormally tiny dots.

 What to Do if Someone Is Showing Signs of Heroin Overdose

 If someone you love is showing signs of a heroin overdose, take the following steps immediately:

-- Call 911 Emergency Services.
+- Call 911.
 Be honest about your suspicions.
 This could be a matter of life and death, not the time to wonder if your loved one faces legal trouble.

 - If the victim is awake, try to keep them awake.
 This could prevent them from slipping into a coma.
 Try to get accurate details about how they look and how much they took.
 This information could be crucial to first responders.